749 Galilee earthquake: Muslim sources

 Arab reports of one or two earthquakes appear in two 11th-century compilations of traditional accounts of the Abd el Rahman family of Jerusalem.
 The compilers were the cousins al-Wasiti and Ibn al-Murajja.
 Based on their accounts, the earthquakes damaged the eastern and western parts of the Al-Aqsa Compound in Jerusalem.
 Repairs were ordered by Al-Mansur (reigned 754–775) when he visited Jerusalem in Hijri year 141 (757/758 Anno Domini).
 The Al-Aqsa Mosque was repaired by 757, but then damaged by a new earthquake.
 It was repaired again by order of Al-Mahdi (reigned 775–785), following his visit in Jerusalem at Hijri year 163.

 One of the traditions preserved by Ibn al-Murajja reports that the first earthquake took place during the Ramadan of Hijri year 130 (in May), during a cold and rainy night.
 A crack appeared in the mosque, but supposedly closed immediately by order of Heaven.
 Muslim literature often associated earthquake narratives with the holy month of Ramadan, so the offered date may have been chosen to make the story seem more reliable.

 Another traditional account from Jerusalem appeared in several later chronicles.
 It reported that there was earthquake damage across Syria (Bilad al-Sham), but places its emphasis on destruction in Jerusalem itself.
-It also reported injuries to the descendants of Shadad ibn Aus, one of the Companions of the Prophet.
+It also reported injuries to the descendants of Shadad ibn Aus, one of the companions of the Islamic prophet Muhammad.